IanTeda/ianteda.github.io/src/_posts/management/2016-05-08-personal-branding-defence.md

 * What aspects of your life have been rewarding or you are proud of?
 * What are you passionate about?
 What makes you angry?
 * What are you good at?
 What are your super powers?
-* What tag line summaries your story?
+* What tagline summaries your story?

 ### Your Values

 * What values do you live by?
 What priority do you put on those values?
-* Think of your values as your character.
-The best incite into a persons character is what they do when nobody is looking.
+* Hint: Think of your values as your character.
 * What are your ideal character traits?
 * What three people do you admire and take a deeper look at their lives?

-### Your Credibitily
+### Your Credibility

 * What content can you create?
 Hint: Take a look at your values.
-* How can you add value through you content?
+* How can you add value through your content?
 * Create good content, don't chase views.

 ##### Footnotes